jup-ag/space-station/docs/2-apis/3-adding-fees.md

 The fee token account should be the same mint as your output mint on the swap for ExactIn.
 For ExactOut, the fee is being taken as the same mint as the input mint.
 Also, make sure that the fee token account has been created.
 You can create the fee token account on the referral dashboard.
 :::

-## Referral Program
+## Referral Javascript SDK

-For more information on how the Referral Program works, check it out [here](/docs/additional-topics/referral-program).
+You can check out the Referral Javascript SDK [here](https://www.npmjs.com/package/@jup-ag/referral-sdk).
+For a list of methods that you can use, check out the source code [here](https://github.com/TeamRaccoons/referral/blob/main/packages/sdk/src/referral.ts).

+There are also examples on how to use the SDK [here](https://github.com/TeamRaccoons/referral/tree/main/example).

 :::note
 The Jupiter Swap's project account for the Referral Program is `45ruCyfdRkWpRNGEqWzjCiXRHkZs8WXCLQ67Pnpye7Hp`.